Top 7 Reasons to Embrace a Plant-Based Diet & How To Do It

 When you embrace whole foods as an 'offering' to the 'temple' and they go through the digestive process, these nutrients become instantly recognisable by the cells as light or photo-electro messages that they can use.

-3. Be Free of Parasites
+3. Free your body of parasites

 Parasites are nature’s clean-up crew for dead decaying fluidiums.